 3. Kincaid Park

-Kincaid Park is an oasis of the outdoor adventures in Anchorage.
+Kincaid Park is an oasis for the outdoor pursuits in Anchorage.
 Panoramic views of Denali and Cook Inlet and a chance to see moose and black bears are just a few things to expect here.
 And most importantly, you don’t need to get outside the city to reward yourself with a healthy doze of exercises.

 Kincaid Park has all you need for hiking, running, biking, paddling, fishing, archery, and soccer games.
-On top of that, Jodhpur Road Motocross Park invites all speed-loving visitors.
+All speed-loving visitors are welcome at Jodhpur Road Motocross Park.
 Come snowy winter, and Kincaid Park transforms into one of the best places for skiing and ski racing.

 4. Potter Marsh